 In his first year as head coach Dorato's team won an EITA co-championship, and set the team's record for most wins in a season at 19.
 It was Yale's first EITA title since 1967.
 His 2001 team tied the school record for most wins with an identical 19-5 record.
 Dorato led his 2002 team to its first ECAC Team Championship final since 1977.
-In 7 of his 21 years at the helm Dorato has taken his #1 player to the NCAA Championship.
+In 7 of his 23 years at the helm Dorato has taken his #1 player to the NCAA Championship.
 In 2002 his top doubles duo also qualified for the NCAA Championships.
-In 2001 Steve Berke became the first unranked male player in history to reach the NCAA quarterfinals.
+In 2001 Steve Berke became the first and only unranked male player in history to reach the NCAA quarterfinals.
 Jonathan Beardsley '99 stunned the ninth seed in the opening round of the NCAA tournament in 1998.

 Alex's teams have an extra-ordinary academic record.
-The Yale team is the only Division I men's tennis squad to receive the ITA All-Academic Team Award (3.2+ G.P.A. for the year) every year since its inception in 1996.
+The Yale team is the only Division I men's tennis squad in the countryto receive the ITA All-Academic Team Award (3.2+ G.P.A. for the year) every year since its inception in 1996.
 His teams also lead the nation in ITA Scholar-Athlete Awards (3.5+ G.P.A. for the year) over the past 10 years combined by a wide margin.
 In 2008 his team won the prestigious Richard Brodhead Award for having the highest team G.P.A. of any varsity team at Yale.
 Alex's players have also won numerous academic awards including both a Fulbright Scholarship and two Rhodes Scholarships.